-Transcript for STEPHEN FRY: WHAT I WISH I'D KNOWN WHEN I WAS 18 (Peter Samuelson's interview)
+Annotated captions of STEPHEN FRY: WHAT I WISH I'D KNOWN WHEN I WAS 18 (Peter Samuelson's interview) in English

 Technology is like a mirror.
 If an idiot looks in, you can't expect an apostle to look out. |